Cephelo/backpacktf-notifier/README.md

 ### 9. Starting the bot
 Open the Terminal in VSCode.
 Terminal > New Terminal

+First, we need to install two libraries.
+These are required for the bot to work.

+Type the following text in the Terminal: "npm i discord.js", then hit Enter.
+Wait for the process to be complete (roughly 10-20 seconds).

+Type the following text in the Terminal: "npm i dotenv", then hit Enter.
+Wait for the process to be complete (roughly 5-10 seconds).

-Type the following text: "node index", then hit Enter.
+Now we can start the bot.
+Type the following text in the Terminal: "node index", then hit Enter.

 Once the Terminal says "Ready!", navigate to the Discord server you added the bot to in Step 5.